xenonwellz/IoT-RBAC/README.md

 - Truffle (globally installed from npm)
   Tip: install it by running the command `npm i -g truffle`

-Move your application to a directory that can be used with your Apache server (C:\xampp\htdocs for windows.
-And update the $base variable in /views/components/header.php and /routes.php to /your_folder_name/, /var/www for linux.
-A config file should also be created on linux to serve the application folder).
+Move your application to a directory that can be used with your Apache server

+For windows move your application to C:\xampp\htdocs for windows.
+And update the `$base` variable in `/views/components/header.php` to `/your_folder_name` and `/routes.php` to `/your_folder_name/` notice the forward slashes in both.,

+For linux move to `/var/www` .
+A config file should be created on in `/etc/apache2/sites-available` to serve the application folder.
+Dont forget to enable the config.

 Start Ganache and create a new workspace.